phaustin/a301_eoas/_sources/notebooks/week4/clip_bands.md

 # Clipping multiple bands-- v0.2

 2025/Feb/27: Fixed a problem where the datatype of the clipped arrays was changed from float32 to int16 when creating geotiffs.
+See {ref}`clip:create_arrays` for the new code.

 ## Introduction